aws-solutions-library-samples/guidance-for-connecting-automated-inputs-to-contact-centers-on-aws/README.md

 - **AWS Lambda function - iot-qnabot-onecall-triage**

   - It can take 3 actions based on the ask:
-    - 1/ log ticket in the error table in DynamoDB, sends email to the user
+    - 1\) log ticket in the error table in DynamoDB, sends email to the user
-    - 2/ call the Amazon Connect Contact Flow to initiate a voice call to the site operator
+    - 2\) call the Amazon Connect Contact Flow to initiate a voice call to the site operator
-    - 3/ call AWS IoT Core and publish a message to clear the fault
+    - 3\) call AWS IoT Core and publish a message to clear the fault

 - **AWS Lambda function - iot-qnabot-onecall-user-query**

   - It can take 2 actions based on the ask:
-    - 1/ fetch ticket data from the error table in DynamoDB
+    - 1\) fetch ticket data from the error table in DynamoDB
-    - 2/ fetch telemetry data from the S3 bucket
+    - 2\) fetch telemetry data from the S3 bucket

 - **Amazon Bedrock KnowledgeBase**
   - It stores the embeddings for the Troubleshooting doc
   - It uses OpenSearch Serverless vector DB

-### 4/ Contact Center workflow
+### 4\) Contact Center Workflow

 Contact Center workflow is used to contact the site operators in case of high priority errors so that site operator can take necessary actions